 Getting married in the winter months presents a challenge when it comes to choosing your wedding dress.
 Most couples will want their pictures outside where the quality of light will be best.
-Freya (above) opted for a long sleeve lace True Bride gown from the Bridal Lounge.
-This dress was a perfect choice for the time of year and the bride looked amazing.
 There is something so elegant about long sleeved dresses, lace allows for flashes of skin underneath so the bride doesn’t look swamped by fabric.
 As lace is such a delicate fabric a long sleeve can also be worn at summer and spring weddings.
-Francesca (below) chose the most beautiful dress from Serendipity Brides.

 We have seen some absolutely stunning satin wedding dresses.
 The smooth finish looks so elegant and the thicker fabric gives great shape to gowns.
-One of our favourites is Lauren’s Mikaella Bridal dress from Bride to Be (above).
+One of our favourites is Lauren’s Mikaella Bridal dress from Bride to Be.
 The shape of this floor length dress suited the bride so perfectly.
-Completely different in style is Stephanie’s Pronovias gown (below) from Brides of Chester.
-The high neck and full skirt created a stunning silhouette.
+A touch of detailing added some extra drama to the gown.

 To some choosing a wedding dress with a bit of colour makes them nervous, it’s a tricky thing to get right.
-Veer to far in the wrong direction and the whole effect can look over the top.
+Veer too far in the wrong direction and the whole effect can look over the top.
 Luckily our brides know how to subtly introduce a bit of colour.
-Kelly (above) chose this gorgeous blush pink dress from Jenny Packman.
-Whilst Amy’s bespoke off the shoulder dress (below) kept things traditional on the top then the skirt flows down with a pop of colour.
-All the bridesmaids and flower girls dresses followed the same theme but with blue skirts.
+Kelly chose this gorgeous blush pink dress from Jenny Packman.
+The colour was muted enough to still look chic.

-The style of dress everything immediately thinks of when you say ‘wedding dress’ has to be the princess dress.
+The style of dress everyone immediately thinks of when you say ‘wedding dress’ has to be the princess dress.
 Characterised by a slim fitting bodice and a stunning full skirt.
 It’s not easy wearing this style of wedding dress as they do tend to get in the way a bit.
+This is where having a great bridesmaids really comes in handy!
 However a princess gown really does show the feeling of occasion and they are so pretty!
-Natalie’s choice of Ronald Joyce dress from Emma Louise Bridal was a perfect choice.